List of Armenian monarchs: Bagratuni dynasty (884–1045)

 The Bagratid kingdom and its capital of Ani was conquered by the Byzantine Empire under Emperor Constantine IX Monomachos in 1045.

 Lesser medieval Armenian kingdoms

-Artsruni dynasty of Vaspurakan (908–1021)
+Vaspurakan, Artsruni dynasty (908–1021)

-The Artsruni family were princes ruling in Vaspurakan under the Bagratids.
-They revolted against the Bagratuni dynasty after King Smbat I ceded some of their land to the nearby princes of Syunik and Vaspurakan became a separate kingdom under the Artsruni dynasty shortly thereafter in 908, after prince Gagik Artsruni was recognised as a king by Abbasid caliph.
+The Artsruni family ruled in Vaspurakan as princes under the Bagratuni kings.
+The Artsruni family revolted after King Smbat ceded some of the Artsruni lands to the nearby princes of Syunik.
+Shortly thereafter, in 908, Vaspurakan became a separate kingdom with Gagik Artsruni's recognition as a king by Abbasid caliph.